 5. Sri Lanka

 One week.
 That was the time period we had to fill between the end of our Maldives trip and our entry into India.
 We had already booked our ticket our of India and could only enter the country for 30 days, so where do you go to kill a week on the calendar?
 How about, Sri Lanka.
-That’s how we came to land in Colombo and immerse ourselves into a country we weren’t expecting to love.
+That’s how we came to land in Colombo and immerse ourselves in a country we weren’t expecting to love.

-Our 7 day whirlwind tour took us to all the highlights of this incredible island nation.
+Our 7-day whirlwind tour took us to all the highlights of this incredible island nation.
 Our highlights here included climbing to Little Adam’s peak in Ella, going on safari in Yala National Park and boogie boarding on the waves at Mirissa Beach.

 Amazing, crazy, WILD, India.
 Our trip to India was planned around the famous Holi Festival where the locals play with color for an entire day and it was the highlight of our visit.
 We spent 30 days seeing, literally, as much of this gigantic country as we could.
 India is a place on many wonders and it is an incredibly difficult place to travel, but I think we will be back someday.

-Our trip took us to 7 states including iconic places like Rishikesh, Dharmsala, Amritsar, Pushkar, Delhi, Agra, Varanasi, Jodhpur and Udaipur.
+Our trip took us to 7 states including iconic places like Rishikesh, Dharmsala, Amritsar, Pushkar, Delhi, Agra, Varanasi, Jodhpur, and Udaipur.
 Stay tuned for our articles on our India travels in the first part of 2016.

 7. United States

-After India we flew back to Wisconsin.
+After India, we flew back to Wisconsin.
 Not because we were tired of travel but because we needed to get organized before we headed to Africa.
-While we could have shopped for camping gear and necessities for our 4 month overland trip, we couldn’t get our visas for Ethiopia.
+While we could have shopped for camping gear and necessities for our 4-month overland trip, we couldn’t get our visas for Ethiopia.
 So we headed stateside to visit family and friends and send our passports out to Washington DC.

 Have you ever showed up in a new destination and it felt like home?
 Well, that is what Spain is for us.
 It just feels like home.
 We found ourselves in and out of Spain 4 times this year while we used it as a base to visit other countries.
 Don’t worry though, we did get up to some adventure here.